CellarPro 1800QTL-ECX Cooling Unit #1151

-CellarPro's 1800QTL wine cooling units (1/8 Ton Nominal) were engineered to provide super-quiet temperature and humidity control for small to medium size wine cabinets.
+CellarPro's 1800QTL-ECX wine cooling units (1/8 Ton Nominal) were engineered to provide super-quiet temperature and humidity control for small to medium size wine cabinets.

 Performance testing shows that this compact unit maintains optimal cellar temperature and humidity conditions more effectively than similar units from competing brands.
-1800QTL units also are significantly quieter than comparable units from other brands.
+1800QTL-ECX units use energy-efficient EC fans and are significantly quieter than comparable units from other brands.
 Visit our learning center for performance and comparison tables and charts.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

-CellarPro 1800QTL units are sized to replace Breezaire 1060 and Wine-Mate 1500 cooling units.
+CellarPro 1800QTL-ECX units are sized to replace Breezaire 1060 and Wine-Mate 1500 cooling units.
 Please confirm equivalent dimensions and airflow prior to purchase.

 - This unit offers a choice of top or rear hot exhaust.